 C&I: What was the toughest nut for you to crack in terms of understanding your character?

 Bailey Chase: That's a really good question.
 I would say the biggest trepidation I had coming into the film was the costume.
 I was worried.
 I'd never done a period piece, and this is set in the 1880s.
 There was something about Branch where I put the boots on, I put the Wranglers on, I put the hat on — and I became a different person.
 And I've done other roles in between where I just didn't feel like that guy.
 I didn't feel that different.
 But here, I put this wardrobe on, and immediately I'm transported in time.
 I feel like a different person, so that anxiety went away Day One on set.

 Bailey Chase: I had a couple of options.
 This hat in particular — I forget which one, but it was made for either Brooks or Dunn, the country singers, and I guess they never got around to wearing it, so it got handed down to me.
 And you know what?
 It's a pretty great hat.

 C&I: On some level, is this the fulfillment of a childhood dream?
 Here you are, playing cowboy and shooting and riding on the same location where John Wayne and other greats made movies.

 Bailey Chase: It's insane.
 We were just shooting some stills out here on the set, and it blows me away that John Wayne was here, Paul Newman was here, Clint Eastwood was here.
 I mean, it's an "If these walls could talk" kind of thing, the history of it all.
 And it makes me feel very blessed, humbled, and grateful to have this opportunity.

-Far Haven will premiere in spring 2023 on the FAST (Free Ad-Supported TV) Cowboy Way channel.
+Far Haven will premiere Sept.
+3 on the FAST (Free Ad-Supported TV) Cowboy Way channel.
 Info is available at cowboyway.tv.